trevordbunch/cis411_lab0_req/labreports/LAB_ag1454.md

 	- F.2 The system must allow for order cancellations before placing the order.
 (Loki)
 - **Non-functional**
 	- N.1 The system must include pictures of the available food options.
 (Thor)
 	- N.2 The system must use a color scheme that doesn’t hinder the ability to read text or identify pictures and icons.
-(Thor)N.1 The system must include pictures of the available food options.
 (Thor)
 - **System**
 	- S.1 The system must be able to be accessed from desktop and mobile.
 (Randy)
 	- S.2 The system must have dedicated hardware.
 (Randy)